kehindeojapa-dev/htmlcssComponents/component/readme.md

 List of Components
 1. Navbar: navbar1.
         used the design from frontendmentor bookmark landing page for the navbar component
+2. Navbar: navbar2.
+        used the navbar design from frontendmentor manage landing page for the navbar component